 Rental property number two details

-The home needed some work; the inside needed carpet, paint, windows, doors, appliances and someone had added a fireplace in the basement.
+The home needed some work; the inside needed carpet, paint, windows, doors, appliances and someone had added the best gas fireplace I ever used in the basement.
 To add the fireplace they ran the chimney right through the master bedroom closet!
 The other issue with the house was the front patio had settled and the roof wasn’t completely level due to the support post settling with the patio.
 After looking at the numbers, I made an offer the same day I looked at the home.
 They were asking $96,000 and I offered $90,000 with $2,000 in closing costs.
 The seller countered me at $94,000 with $2,000 in closing costs and I accepted.

 Getting my offer accepted on a short sale